sebastianbergmann/phpunit-documentation-english/src/writing-tests-for-phpunit.rst

    The tests are public methods that are named ``test*``.

    Alternatively, you can use the ``PHPUnit\Framework\Attributes\Test`` attribute on a method to mark it as a test method.
+See the section on the :ref:`Test <appendixes.attributes.test>` attribute for details.

 #.